mykolaharmash/telemetry-service-demo/README.md

-This is an educational telemetry service with a backend API, Swift client and a dashboard iOS app.
+This is a demo telemetry service with a backend API, Swift client and a dashboard iOS app.
+Video walkthrough: https://youtu.be/QBWDKNUvX-I